changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 + Vector addition is sound mixing, that is playing one sound over another.
   * Sounds are closed over mixing: if I mix two sounds together I always get another sound.
 Otherwise it's a category error.
-I can't accidentally mix two sounds together and get a color (unless you have synthesthesia!)
+I can't accidentally mix two sounds together and get a color (unless you have synesthesia!)
   * Mixing two sounds commutes: the order we mix sounds doesn't matter
   * Mixing sounds is associative: if I have a lion roar, a car horn, and a violin holding a note, no matter if I first mix the roar and horn then violin or if I first mix the horn and violin, then the roar we still end up with the same sound.
   * The zero vector is complete silence.
 Adding silence to any sound never changes it.
-  * Additive inverses: the same sound just played 180 degrees out of phase is the additive inverse to the original sound.
+  * Additive inverses: the same sound just played out of phase is the additive inverse to the original sound.
 If you play the two together you get silence.
 This is the principle behind noise cancellation.
-Every sound has an inverse because every sound can be shifted by 180 degrees out of phase.
+Every sound has an inverse because every sound can be shifted out of phase.
 + Scalar multiplication is increasing the volume of the sound:
   * It distributes over vector addition: if you double the volume of one sound and then double the volume of another sound and mix them together, it's the